Abwasserrohr/MINIGAMES.SK/README.md

 - Add Core functionality
 - Add voting system
 - Automatic loading of used and unloading of unused minigame skripts
-- Add statistics system (mysql & yaml storage)
+- Add statistics system (mysql & sqlite storage)
 - Add a API which can be used by minigames:
 - - timer
 - - game status